nus-cs1010/2425-s1/docs/about.md

 ### Absence from Midterm and Practical Exams

--   Students who are absent during a practical exam or the midterm test must inform the teaching team by filing a ticket with a justification for missing the exam within 24 hours after the end of the exam.
+-   Students who are absent during a practical exam or the midterm test must inform the teaching team by filing a request ticket with a justification for missing the exam within 24 hours after the end of the exam.
 Only medical, academic, and compassionate reasons can be considered (e.g., representing NUS for a sports event is OK; Clashes with another course activity is OK; Attending a concert is not).
 Documented proofs (e.g., medical certificates, an email from the other course instructor) are required.
 -   Being absent without justification during a practical exam or the midterm test will result in 0 marks for the corresponding assessment.
 -   An alternative assessment will be arranged for students who are absent during the midterm or practical exams with valid justification.
 -   Note that there is no second alternative assessment if a student is absent from the alternative assessment.
 Students who miss the alternative assessment can file for special consideration at the end of the semester.
 Details for filing for special consideration can be found at the NUS Student Portal (look under Special Consideration).